 Kit, along with Paul Engstrom, founded SWATS (Sawyers With Attitude To Spare) in 2010 to unite and coordinate the random DNF wilderness trail stewards working under the now-defunct Adopt a Trail program.
 Initially the group cleared only the trails for which they were already responsible, but soon they were asked to take on orphan trails, and now they are responsible for clearing about 125 miles of trail in the Mt Jefferson and Three Sisters Wildernesses.
 The group joined DTC to represent hikers and wilderness trails needs.

-Steve is the president of Meissner Nordic Ski Club, a non-profit organization that grooms 47 km of cross-country ski trails at Virginia Meissner Sno-Park west of Bend.
+Mark is a Board Member of Meissner Nordic Ski Club, a non-profit organization that grooms 47 km of cross-country ski trails at Virginia Meissner Sno-Park west of Bend.
 He enjoys working with other groups in the Deschutes Trails Coalition to provide much-needed outdoor recreational opportunities in Central Oregon.

 Bruce Schroeder